rolandjlevy/js-random-unsplash-image/README.md

 # js-random-unsplash-image

-### How to run a front-end project in a Codespace
+### How to run this front-end repo

-- Terminal > `npm i -g http-server && http-server -c-1`
+- Install http-server: `npm i -g http-server`
+- Run http-server with CORS flag: `http-server -c-1 --cors -d https://source.unsplash.com`
 - click 'Open in Browser' or from the Terminal click the link Forwarded Address link from PORTS

 ### Links